Nuzair46/RDR2-Asus-TUF-FX505DY/README.md

 * Increased the settings one at a time to find the sweet spot.
 * Some Settings Doesn't change anything visually but lowering them still provides performance still.
   eg: Water Refraction, High only changes the Visuals very little that you won't even notice, is set to low.
-* The resolution is 1080p but the resolution scale is set to 4/5(x0.800) or 80%.
+* The resolution is 1080p but the resolution scale is set to x0.916.
   This doesn't create any visual quality drop that big.
 But I increased TAA Sharpening to 100% to compliment this.
-  This step increases the FPS about 7FPS at Saint Denis and 12FPS for other open areas.
-  You can increase the Resolution scale to 90%, will greatly impact performance for a very small visual quality.
+  You can turn off Resolution scale, will greatly impact performance for a very small visual quality.
 * Reflection Quality is LOW as it greatly impacts performance and you dont see any reflective surface ingame anyway other than building windows.
   This doesn't affect water quality.
-It is set to High.
+It is set to medium.
 * Everything else that doesn't impact the games visual quality, but takes up GPU performance is set to low or OFF.
 * set Vsync Half to get a stable 30FPS.

 ### What you can do?
 * You can REDUCE the Following settings for better FPS with reduced quality.
-	* Resolution or Resolution scale.
-(Visually BAD, but huge performance gain)
+	* Resolution or Resolution scale. (less than x0.800 is Visually BAD, but huge performance gain)
 	* Texture Quality to High.
 (Visually OK, very little performance gain)
-	* SSAO (Visually BAD, Very little performance gain)
-	* Tessellation (Visually BAD, Very little performance gain)
+	* SSAO/Shadow (Visually BAD, Very little performance gain)
 * You can INCREASE the following settings for a little performance impact (Only do this if you are overclocking):
 	* Water Reflection : High (5FPS lost, but doesn't matter in forrest as there is 40+ FPS and in city there is no huge water)
-	* SSAO : High/Ultra (Min Fps lost, but doesn't have any noticable visual change)
-	* Anisotrphic Filtering : x16 (Min Fps lost, but doesn't have any noticable visual change)
+	* Anisotrphic Filtering : x16 (Min Fps lost, but doesn't have any big noticable visual change)
 	* Soft Shadows : Medium/High (Personal preference, as it makes the shadows too blurry and low quality.
 Affect 3FPS.)
-	* Resolution Scale : Off/90% (high FPS impact but for only good visual clarity)
+	* Resolution Scale : Off (high FPS impact but for only good visual clarity)
-	  * Other best option is to set resolution scale to 80% and increasing Radeon Sharpening to 100% in Radeon Settings (No Performance impact but visually good).
+	  * Other best option is to set Radeon Sharpening to 100% in Radeon Settings (No Performance impact but visually good).

 ### Other Settings
 * In Radeon settings (update to the latest), change this following settings: